kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 users may use alternate mechanisms.

-This proposal enhances how pod CIDRs are allocated for nodes by adding a new CIDR allocator that can be controlled by a new resource `ClusterCIDR`.
+This proposal enhances how pod CIDRs are allocated for nodes by adding a new CIDR allocator that can be controlled by a new resource `NodeIPAMConfig`.
 This would enable users to dynamically allocate more IP ranges for pods.
 The new functionality would remain optional, and be an enhancement for those using the built-in IPAM functionality.